 Make a Gift

 As part of our 150th Campaign College Room Sponsorship initiative, all gifts of £2,500+ (£2,000 plus Gift Aid) are eligible for room naming rights.
+Gifts may be made as a one-off donation or spread over several years.
 We will be delighted to contact you to ascertain your room number when you make a qualifying gift.

 Overseas Residents should refer to the page for Overseas Donors

 A gift can be made in the following ways:

 Online Giving - quick, easy and secure

 - Click here to make a Regular Gift by Direct Debit

 - Click here to make a Single or Regular Gift by PayPal

 - Click here to make a Single or Regular Gift by Credit Card